THE LAND OF THE FREE AND THE HOME OF THE BRAVE

 To repeat, there are those, to the dismay of many, who support appeasement over strength, surrender over vigilance and the weakening of national defense against fascist terrorists.
 Think of it, we did not negotiate with the carnage of Hitler's Nazis Germany or with Japan's Hirohito and his attack on the innocent lives at Pearl Harbor.
 We were determined than, as a people, to defeat the Axis powers.
 If we had not acted as we did, speculate where might we be today?
 But we did act.
 And a willing and committed people along with statesmanship-like leadership moved forward with a will and a determination to protect the homeland and to preserve freedom for millions.
 Thanks to the leadership of Franklin Roosevelt, Winston Churchill, Harry Truman and Dwight Eisenhower.
 And thanks to, to John F. Kennedy during the Cuban missal crisis and Ronald Reagan in his call to Mikhail Gorbachev to "Tear down this wall."
 All of the great leaders have had one characteristic in common: it was the willingness to confront unequivocally the major anxiety of their people in their time," said liberal economist John Kenneth Galbraith back in 1977.
 It is a truism, terrorism thrives when tyrants rule, and moderation is stifled.
 And we see this being played out today in the tyrannical driven nations of the world.

 Sir Winston Churchill said it well when he stated "One ought never to turn one's back on a threatened danger and try to run away from it.
 If you do that, you will double the danger.
 But if you meet it promptly and without flinching, you will reduce the danger by half."
 This is no time for apologizing for American Exceptionalism or call for moral equivalence, but this is the time for moral clarity.
 Winston Churchill said it well: "Never flinch, never weary, never despair."
 Indeed, we are the land of the free because of the BRAVE.
-And that is how we see it FROM THIS PERSPECTIVE.
+And that is how I see it FROM THIS PERSPECTIVE.